Daniel-Cloud-Tech/Azure-Multi-Tier-App/README.md

 # 📝 Task List Web App on Azure

 A simple CRUD task list application built with Python and deployed to Azure App Service.
-The focus for this project was to gain hands-on experience with Azure App Service Plans.
+The focus for this project was to gain hands-on experience with Azure App Service.

 ---